All posts

 Mercury has established itself as the default banking choice for US startups and solo founders.
 The product is designed for US-entity-based businesses, with a clean interface, robust integrations, and Mercury Treasury for earning yield on idle cash.
 For founders operating primarily in USD, Mercury provides a complete banking experience.
 The limitation for cross-border founders is that Mercury operates exclusively in USD — any multi-currency need requires a separate solution or expensive wire transfers.

 Wise Business operates on fundamentally different infrastructure.
 It is not a bank in the traditional sense — it is an electronic money institution regulated in multiple jurisdictions.
+Wise (formerly TransferWise) processes over $12 billion in cross-border transactions per quarter and serves over 16 million customers worldwide (Wise plc Annual Report 2024).
 Funds held in Wise are safeguarded (held in ring-fenced accounts at partner banks) rather than insured by FDIC.
 What Wise provides that Mercury and Relay do not is native multi-currency capability: the ability to hold, receive, and send money in over 50 currencies at the mid-market exchange rate plus a transparent fee.
 For a founder who receives USD from US clients, pays a contractor in EUR, and transfers living expenses in THB, Wise reduces currency conversion from a series of expensive wire transfers to a single-platform operation.

 Relay is positioned for small business banking with a focus on cash management.
 Its distinguishing feature is profit-first banking — the ability to create multiple accounts for different purposes (operating expenses, taxes, profit, owner's pay) within a single relationship.
 For solo founders who want structured cash allocation, Relay provides built-in categorization.
 For cross-border founders, Relay has the same USD-only limitation as Mercury but with fewer advanced features.

 The account opening process differs meaningfully across the three platforms.
-For non-resident founders, the relevant question is not just whether an account can be opened remotely but what documentation and entity structure are required.
+For non-resident founders, the relevant question is not only whether an account can be opened remotely but what documentation and entity structure are required.
+Chinese nationals face additional friction from OFAC screening and forex controls — see the Chinese national banking guide for country-specific details.

 Mercury

-Mercury requires a US-registered business entity (LLC or Corporation) and an EIN.
+Mercury requires a US-registered business entity (LLC or Corporation) and an EIN from the IRS.
 The application is online and does not require a US physical presence.
+As a fintech platform, Mercury partners with Evolve Bank & Trust and Choice Financial Group, both FDIC-member institutions (Mercury).
 Documentation generally includes:

 • Articles of Organization / Certificate of Formation